saikalyan9981/saikalyan9981.github.io/_posts/2020-06-01-Goals-progress.md

 #  \[Hobbies]\[Goals] to achieve

-**Nothing interesting to read for others.
-This is for myself.
+**Nothing exciting to read for others.
+This blog is for me.
 Don't waste your time reading this **

 [Track](https://docs.google.com/spreadsheets/d/1clyBS1t2I_aayJLPG5J93GC2KeqjbVH5MA8SJ0QfOBQ/edit#gid=0)

 ## Discipline

-I'm a passionate procrastinator .
-One of my friends said, I'm the laziest person they has seen.
-I easily lose motivation while doing some work.
-I came over this reddit [post](https://www.reddit.com/r/getdisciplined/comments/2scdwz/discussion_screw_motivation_what_you_need_is/).
-Hell yeah, I completely relate to that post, which says you don't need motivation to start something and discipline cultivates motivation.
+I'm a passionate procrastinator.
+One of my friends said I'm the laziest person they has seen.
+I quickly lose motivation while doing some work.
+I came over this Reddit [post](https://www.reddit.com/r/getdisciplined/comments/2scdwz/discussion_screw_motivation_what_you_need_is/).
+Hell yeah, I completely relate to that post, which says you don't need the motivation to start something and discipline cultivates motivation.

 ## Exercise/Karate

-I hate doing exercise..So,  I listen to music while on cross-trainer, tread-mill .
-Tthere is some spot in my mind which asks me learn singing, dancing, self defence.
+I hate doing exercise.
+So,  I listen to music while on the cross-trainer, treadmill.
+There is some spot in my mind which asks me to learn singing, dancing, self-defence.
 I might try music and dance in future.
 I started learning [Karate online](https://www.youtube.com/playlist?list=PL59sCVifcXA1BJOQS9mRM5nzE5hsFjqY5).
-Sometimes, I feel wonderful about my-self when I do that..
+Sometimes, I feel fantastic about my-self when I do that.

 Progress: